jguerra7/Algorithms/Data structures/02_Linked_Lists/PracticeLabs.md

  Data = 6
  Data = 7
  ```
  ## 2).
 Write a program in C to create a singly linked list of n nodes and count the number of nodes.
-Go to the editor

 ### Test Data :
 ```